a6-webm/feng-shui/obs_vault/plan.md

-objects with colliders to say where the furniture can't be placed
+objects with colliders to say where the furniture can't be placed?
-- detect collision with tag of "NoFurniture" or component of "NoFurniture" idk
-- need to write a "find nearest free space" function so that furniture dropped in an invalid location can slide over to a spot that is valid
- - e.g. you dropped a chair juuuuuust slightly in a wall and it slides over to be up against the wall rather than in it
- - perhaps a "find nearest edge of the NoFurniture box you're in and line up against it"

 points are just an object with a transform walls, doors, windows etc are objects that take two points as args